vanavi-bernitez/TO-meetings-DO/README.md

 ## How to install the project

+1. Create a general folder for the project.
-Create a virtual env and install the next libraries
+2. Create a virtual env inside the project folder
+3. Install the next libraries inside the virtual env via PIP

+- python==3.10.6
 - asgiref==3.6.0
 - Django==4.1.5
 - djangorestframework==3.14.0